 AER is run coupled to the COMPO tropospheric chemistry scheme in the IFS-COMPO in the operational configuration.
-As described in Rémy et al. (2019), AER can also be run in a stand-alone mode (IFS-AER), i.e. without any interaction with the tropospheric chemistry, in which case the nitrate and ammonium species are not included, and a specific tracer representing sulfur dioxide is subsequently added.
-When running stand-alone mode, two additional tracers are included, to represent secondary organic anthropogenic and biogenic precursors gases.
+As described in Rémy et al. (2019), AER can also be run in a stand-alone mode (IFS-AER), i.e. with a simplified description of tropospheric chemistry describing only the production of sulfate and SOA.
+In this configuration the nitrate and ammonium species are not included, and a specific tracer representing sulfur dioxide is subsequently added.
+Furthermore in this configuration two additional tracers are included, to represent secondary organic anthropogenic and biogenic precursors gases.

 The assumed number size distribution specifics are shown in Table 2.2.
-These are used offline in the Mie code to generate the optical properties: wavelength dependent mass extinction, asymmetry parameter, signgle scattering albedo and lidar ratio for each aerosol species.
+These are used offline in the Mie code to generate the optical properties using an external mixing assumption: wavelength dependent mass extinction, asymmetry parameter, single scattering albedo and lidar ratio for each aerosol species.
 In the processes that depend on aerosol size, such as dry deposition and for heterogeneous reactions, the mass median diameter (MMD) is used, as computed using the assumed size distribution given in Table 2.2.
 In CY48R1 the assumed number size distribution of dust has been modified and now uses values provided by Ryder et al. (2018) from aircraft measurements over the tropical Eastern Atlantic.

-Desert dust is represented with three size bins, with radius bin limits at 0.03, 0.55, 0.9 and 20-m.
-Sea salt aerosol is also represented with three size bins, with radius bin limits of 0.03, 0.5, 5 and 20-m at 80% relative humidity.
+Desert dust is represented with three size bins, with radius bin limits at 0.03, 0.55, 0.9 and 20 -m.
+In cycle 49R1, dust is now a slightly hydrophilic species.
+Sea salt aerosol is also represented with three size bins, with radius bin limits of 0.03, 0.5, 5 and 20 -m at 80% relative humidity.
 All of the sea salt aerosol parameters (concentration, emission, deposition) are expressed at 80% relative humidity; this is in contrast to the other aerosol species in IFS-AER, which are expressed as dry mixing ratio.
-The sea salt aerosol mass mixing ratio, as well as the emissions, burden and sink diagnostics, need to be divided by a factor of 4.3 to convert to dry mass mixing ratio in order to account for the hygroscopic growth and change in particle density.
+Users who wish to use dry sea salt aerosol mass mixing ratio, or emissions, burden and sink diagnostics of dry seasalt, need to be aware that the archived values correspond to sea-salt aerosol at 80% relative humidity, and need to be divided by a factor of 4.3 to convert to dry sea-salt aerosol quantities in order to account for the hygroscopic growth and change in particle density.
 There is no mass transfer between bins for either dust or sea salt.